timescale/docs/mst/replicas-cli.md

 product: mst
 ---

-# Read-only Replica with Aiven Client
+# Read-only replica with Aiven Client

 Read-only replicas provide a great way to reduce the load on the primary server by enabling read-only queries to be performed against the replica.
 It is also a